dask/dask/docs/source/deploying.rst

 --------------------------

 Dask runs on traditional HPC systems that use a resource manager like SLURM, PBS, SGE, LSF, or similar systems, and a network file system.
-It can deploy either directly through the resource manager or through ``mpirun``/``mpiexec`` and tends to use the NFS to distribute data and software.
+This is an easy way to dual-purpose large-scale hardware for analytics use cases.
+Dask can deploy either directly through the resource manager or through ``mpirun``/``mpiexec`` and tends to use the NFS to distribute data and software.